-Bob Dylan sang “The Times They Are A-Changin’”, well so too is the future of ecommerce.
+Bob Dylan sand “The Times They Are A-Changin”, well so too is the future of ecommerce.
 In years past, stores developed the ecommerce business to be desktop first and mobile second.
 Today, we are seeing the opposite happen.
 The focus has shifted to mobile being the primary focus with desktop following behind.
 In 2020, consumers are expected to make 45% of all commerce decisions on mobile devices, which is on the rise.
-Still not seeing the importance of mobile shopping?
-That will come out to about $284 billion dollars in purchases.
+Still not seeing the importance of mobile shopping.
+That will come out to about @284.

 This is a number that is expected to continue to grow, and probably not for reasons you would expect.
 Recent research shows that almost 60% of buyers have done research on their mobile devices…from their home!
 We are no longer able to make assumptions about what a mobile or desktop user looks like or what they are doing.
 You now need to make sure you are providing a great experience for your customers regardless of your desktop or mobile sites.

-So now that you know there is tremendous value in having a strong online shopping experience, what next?
+So now that you know there is tremendous value in having a strong online shopping experience, whats next?

 While many businesses assume consumers only price shop online, studies show that consumer behavior is changing as fast as the usage trends.
 So what are consumers looking for then?
 Content!
 They want great product descriptions and lots of good high quality images of the product.
 Product reviews and accurate sizing information are also important, so they end up with a purchase they are happy with.
 You know what grabs a consumer more than a good product description?
 A good product video description.
 Consumers would rather watch a breakdown of the features of your products and how to use them than read paragraphs of text.
 Consumers want to be engaged!